arthurjdileo/slack-break-bot/README.md

 ### Starting the bot

 In the bot.py file, you can find the channel ID that it will post updates to as well as notification intervals that you can set.
 Also make sure to set your environment variable in the environment file with your Bot User OAuth Access Token.
+Then, to finish up, add a Slash Command in your Slack App page and set the request URL.

 ```
 clear;python3 bot.py